 Statewide pediatric safety collaboration to standardize compounded oral liquids

 The University of Michigan and the Michigan Pharmacists Association joined in a collaboration to improve the safety of compounded oral liquid medications prepared for pediatric patients in Michigan.
 The collaborators gathered information on the current practices regarding the preparation of oral liquid medications in pharmacies across the state of Michigan, and then developed a set of voluntary standard concentrations prescribers and pharmacists can use in compounding these medications to reduce the potential risk of errors when patients change pharmacies or at transitions of care.
-Standardization lowers the risk of delivering the wrong dose because of confusion over the concentration of the drug in the oral liquid medication.
+Standardization can lower the risk of delivering the wrong dose from confusion between concentrations of oral liquid medication.

 This initiative’s several phases involved surveying pharmacists across Michigan to gain a better understanding of compounding practices for oral liquids, collaborating with healthcare providers to determine standard concentrations and creating a Web site to disseminate information on those concentrations.
 In August 2014, University of Michigan published an abstract and article, “Variability in Compounding of Oral Liquids for Pediatric Patients: A Patient Safety Concern,” in the Journal of the American Pharmacists Association.
+In December 2014, the Institute for Safe Medication Practices (ISMP) presented this project with its 2014 "Cheers Award" for helping to address crucial safety concerns and educate practitioners and health consumers.
 For more information, please see the project’s page, State-Wide Initiative to Standardize the Compounding of Oral Liquids in Pediatrics.

 The National Consumers League (NCL) leads “Script Your Future,” a nationwide, multimedia campaign to improve public health by raising consumer awareness of the importance of good medication adherence.
 Separate Web sites for consumers and health care professionals provide tools to improve communication between consumers and their health care professionals and tools to help consumers manage their medications.
 The Safe Use Initiative joins other FDA offices and HHS agencies in participating in and supporting the efforts of this broad cross-section of public and private stakeholders.